mpanighetti/dnd5e-mote/docs/ch-7-mote-bestiary/murexian-creature.md

 _**Enhanced Contact Poison.**_ A creature that fails the Constitution saving throw from a murexian creature's Contact Poison trait additionally has the Paralyzed condition until the end of its next turn.

-_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or cause the Poisoned condition treat Immunity to Poison as Resistance and ignore a target's normal Resistance to Poison, unless the target has specific Resistance or Immunity to Murexian Poison.
-Targets with Immunity to Poison or Resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with Immunity to Murexian Poison automatically succeed on such saving throws.
+_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or cause the Poisoned condition treat immunity to Poison as resistance and ignore a target's normal resistance to Poison, unless the target has specific resistance or immunity to Murexian Poison.
+Targets with immunity to Poison or resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with immunity to Murexian Poison automatically succeed on such saving throws.

 _**Murexian Venom.**_ The sludge coursing through the veins and fangs of murexian creatures is highly toxic to those who come in contact with them.
 When a murexian creature hits a creature with an attack using a natural weapon such as a bite or claw, the attack deals an additional 1d6 Poison damage.